abuseofnotation/abuseofnotation.github.io/_posts/blog/2018-02-12-pure-reason.md

 If we take the judgements from this list in the respect with which they relate to reality, we arrive at a table that defines preconceptions for all possible characteristics and attributes that can be said about a thing or things.
 We call those "pure concepts of understanding", or *categories* as they are known historically (as per Aristotle).

 Quantity
-- Unity - unification of all things (of a given group) as one.
+- Unity (measure) - recognition of a thing as one
-- Plurality - recognition of things as separate
+- Plurality (plurality) - recognition of there being several things
-- Totality - recognition of a thing as "one of a kind" (plurality considered as unity).
+- Totality (whole) - unification of all things (of a given group) as one.

+(Note that for this categorythe order is not the same as the table of judgements - the category of unity coresponds to singular judgements, the categyry of plurality - to particular judgements and the category of totality - to universal judgements (the argument is made by Frede and Kruder, I read about it [here](https://eprints.illc.uva.nl/913/1/MoL-2013-24.text.pdf))

 Quality
 - Reality - recognition of presence